wangxiang4/book/README.md

 ## <img src="docs/public/images/book.png" width="24" /> Introduce

-### Free open source books for learners of Management admission test and Java
+### Free and open-source books for learners studying the core fundamental skills of philosophy and Java.

 ## 🌀 Quickly
 ```